Tony118g/captured/README.md

     * Provide functionality for users to be able to specify whether they intend to attend an advertised tour.

 ## User Experience

+### Target Audience
+The site is primarily targeted towards photography enthusiasts regardless of age, gender, ethnicity or skill level.
+Intended users are anyone with an interest in photography.
+The sharing platform provides a way for photographers to interact and learn from one another as well as simply view content that interests them.
+The tours section of the site is aimed mainly towards but not limited to amateur and aspiring photographers as it advertises photography tours that they may join in order to learn and gain experience.

 ### Epics
 During the planning process, I created 9 epics which were then broken down further into a total of 39 user stories.
 These can be found in the [project kanban board](https://github.com/users/Tony118g/projects/10) or they can be viewed individually via the links below.